 The Charles Center, which oversees the honors program, has posted a great deal of helpful information about departmental honors.
 Students considering an honors thesis might find it helpful to review past honors theses in Computer Science.

-Swem Library has posted guidelines for formatting and submitting the thesis.
-Honors students must turn in a full copy of the completed thesis to:
+Swem Library has posted guidelines for formatting and submitting the thesis electronically.
+In addition, honors students must turn in a full copy of the completed thesis to the Computer Science Department office.